 Watermelon pucker – Watermelon pucker is a watermelon flavored liqueur that is commonly used in all types of mixed drinks.
 You can find it at your local liquor store, but feel free to omit and substitute with cold water or more vodka.

-Vodka – I like to use a decent quality vodka for this recipe (like Kettle One, Smirnoff or Grey Goose) because of the clean flavor doesn’t interfere much with all the watermelon goodness.
+Vodka – I like to use a decent quality vodka for this recipe (like Kettle One, Smirnoff or Grey Goose) because the clean flavor doesn’t interfere much with all the watermelon goodness.

 Watermelon Jolly Rancher gelatin – The essential component to this recipe!
 You’ll want to make sure you have 2.79 ounce package.